zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.63/touchablenativefeedback.md

 static SelectableBackgroundBorderless(rippleRadius: ?number)
 ```

-会创建一个对象，表示安卓主题默认的对于被选中的无边框对象的背景(?android:attr/selectableItemBackgroundBorderless)。只适用于 Android API level 21+。`rippleRadius` parameter controls the radius of the ripple effect.
+Creates an object that represent android theme's default background for borderless selectable elements (?android:attr/selectableItemBackgroundBorderless).
+Available on android API level 21+. `rippleRadius` parameter controls the radius of the ripple effect.

 ---